znob/sql-sports-leagues-lab-nyc-career-ds-102218/README.md

 1. 2 leagues
 2. 4 teams total, with 2 teams in each league
-3. 1 player on each team
+3. At least 1 player per team
 4. 3 total games, and teams are allowed to play teams from other leagues
 5. Lastly, we will need to log scores and the relevant team and game ids into the `team_games` join table to build out the "many-to-many" relationship

 ### Part 3: `update.sql`

-Two players want to change their names.
-Fix the `players` table so that the first player's name is switched to "Metta World Peace" and the last player's name is changed to "Chad OchoCinco".
+Two players have decided to change their names.
+Fix the `players` table so that the first player's name (id = 1) is switched to "Metta World Peace" and the fourth player's name (id = 4) is changed to "Chad OchoCinco".

 ### Part 4: `queries.py`

 Write queries in the `queries.py` file to get the tests to pass.
 We have seeded the database with different data, so don't expect the data your input in the above files to be returned in your queries.
+Be prepared to use different sorting and grouping methods and aggregate functions.

+> **Note:** `select_name_of_player_with_shortest_name`

+> This query requires you to select the player with the the shortest name.
+Check out the [LENGTH function](https://www.w3schools.com/sql/func_mysql_length.asp).
+Is there a sorting method we can use to sort the values returned by the LENGTH function?